ircv3/ircv3-specifications/extensions/metadata.md

 `Subcommand` is one of the subcommands listed below.
 The allowed params are described in each subcommand description.

 Clients MAY use this command during connection registration if the server advertises the `before-connect` token.
+Clients that have not completed connection registration MUST use `*` to target themselves, since they have not been assigned a nickname.

 ### METADATA GET